Paige Bueckers leads Connecticut past Stanford, back to NCAA title game

 The game was tight throughout, with the Huskies clinging to a 39-37 lead entering the final quarter.
 Olivia Nelson-Ododa (eight points, 10 rebounds) opened the scoring with a spinning hook shot that was the start of an 8-2 run to push the lead to 47-39, the largest advantage of the game for either team.

-The Cardinal still had a run left, however, trimming its deficit to 58-56 and forcing the Huskies to win it at the free throw line.
+The Cardinal still had a run left, however, trimming its deficit to 58-56 with 25 seconds remaining and forcing the Huskies to win it at the free throw line.
 They did.
 Fudd, Williams and Aaliyah Edwards made seven consecutive free throws to keep Stanford at bay.

 Baskets were difficult to come by in a first half that ended with Connecticut up 27-26.
 The teams combined to shoot just 23 for 64 from the field over the first 20 minutes, playing a similar defensive style.
 Ultimately, Bueckers found a way through — and she took the Huskies with her.